jvalentino/jenkins-agent-docker/README.md

 - I had to create a credential called dockerhub to store by ID and token for Dockerhub
 - It uses the BUILD_NUMBER to come up with a unique version number every time it runs
 - It starts dockerd, arbitrarily waits, continues on with the work, and then at the end kills dockerd
+- There are also two images created for every run.
+The first is based on the build number, and the second is called "latest".
+That way if you refer to "latest" you will always get the current version.

 # Working on it